frankpablo/smith-site/docs/teaching/csc250/lecture-04.md

 ---

-Lecture Notes 04: Practice with Logic and Proofs, and work on Homework 01
+Lecture Notes 04: Practice with Logic and Proofs, and work on Oveleaf
 =============================================================